hogilkim/Spring_Basic_1/README.md

 Register Bean using XML - originally, registered bean in AppConfig

 Making Beans has two methods - directly, or through factory Bean method (ex: appConfig).
 Usually factory Bean method is used.

+-- July 18th --
+problem with DI container: always makes new object whenever request is called - not appropriate for massive traffic.
+Solution: make the object to be created only once & then shared